tomeichlersmith/denv/docs/src/vocab.md

 - **denv**: a shortening of "*d*evenlopment *env*ironment" and is used to refer to both the command that is being documented here `denv` *and* the environment that the command spawns when run successfully.
-Generally, you should read its means as the environment when preceded by "the" and the command otherwise.
+Generally, you should read it as the environment when it is an improper noun (i.e. preceded by an article like "the" or "a") and the command otherwise.
 An overly convoluted example is "The denv is created by running denv.".
 The first use refers to the spawned environment and the second refers to the command.
+In this manual, I try to represent "denv" as code when it refers to the command.
   - The default installation of `denv` comes with an alias for the command which is the special backslash character, so one can run `denv` also by running `\\` at the command line.
 This means I often read `\\` as `denv` in my head.